-I have sent an account of the murder of col. Ebey to Mr. Sash(?) and Mr. Armstrong writes to you tody concerning the same.
+I have sent an account of the murder of col. Ebey to Mr. Eash(?) and Mr. Armstrong writes to you to by concerning the same.
 But I wish to add a few words concerning the action of the army forces placed here by our old "much"? for our protection.

-The next morning after the murder of Col. E bey the citizens of Port
+The next morning efter the murder of Col. Reby the citizens of Port chastize the murderers.

-Townsend sent to Maj.
-Haller for assistance in trying to capture or chastize the murderers.
 The maj. sent back word that he had orders to complete his barracks, that he could not therefore send such assistance.